Switching methods of level 2 for the construction of cospectral graphs: Reducibility

 If \(C_{1+\frac{m+1}{2}}\not\subseteq S_1\), suppose w.l.o.g.\ that it is contained in \(S_2\).
 We can apply the same reasoning on the matrix \(R_{2m_1}B^{12}R_{2m_2}^T\) (noting that equation~\eqref{eq:1} is still valid if we conjugate with \(R_{2m}\)'s of different sizes) to conclude that \(C_2\subseteq S_1\).

-By induction, \(S_1=S\) and there is only one indecomposable block, i.e.\ the switching method is the original one, which means that there is no proper factorization into smaller switching operations. \end{proof}
+By induction, \(S_1=S\) and there is only one indecomposable block.
+That is, the switching method is the original one, which means that there is no proper factorization into smaller switching operations. \end{proof}